 In 2017, EENET released a video-based teacher training resource: “An Inclusive Day: Building foundations for learner-centred, inclusive education”.
 The package consists of 10 short videos with training manuals.
 The resource contains lots of ideas for low-cost and no-cost ways for teachers to make their schools and classrooms more inclusive.
 Many of the ideas are relevant for teachers working at any level, from pre-school to adult education.
-However, we now want to make an accompanying resource that focuses more specifically on supporting educators to be inclusive in early years settings.
+However, we wanted to make an accompanying resource that focuses more specifically on supporting educators to be inclusive in early years settings.

-The 2 new videos will look at:
+The 2 new videos, with accompanying workshop manuals, look at:

 The importance of inclusive early childhood education

 Children are learners, from the moment they are born.
 They learn a huge range of social, emotional, cognitive, communication and physical skills within the first few years of life.
 They are supported in this learning by parents, siblings, family members, peers, and others in the community.